aer0ss/aerofs/docs/customer-success/hall-of-fame.md

 ## Suthan Nandakumar

-> Sathan did a great job answering my questions by providing documents that
+> Suthan did a great job answering my questions by providing documents that
 > explained what I needed to do.

 Jun 8, 2015